LEGAL

 Data on citizenship, passport data, and details of residency or work permit (a physical copy and/or an electronic copy).

-YES, as to employees of Specialty Program Group LLC
+YES, as to employees, some job candidates, and contractors of Specialty Program Group LLC

 Financial information for payroll/benefits purposes.